Skip to content

 Objectives:

-1. Targeted marker assisted selection in the significant bottlenecks in the soybean breeding process.
+• Targeted marker assisted selection can address significant bottlenecks in the soybean breeding process.
 This will be achieved by:

-a) First, making crosses using materials with a known allelic composition for the trait of interest (soybean cyst nematode (SCN) and white mold (WM) resistance) to ascertain authentic hybridizations were performed as opposed to the seed being the result of seed obtained through self-pollination of the parent.
+a) Targeted use when making crosses using materials with a known allelic composition for the trait of interest, which is resistance to soybean cyst nematode (SCN) and white mold (WM).
+This enables identification of authentic hybridizations as opposed to seed being the result of seed obtained through self-pollination of the parent, enabling the breeding program to focus on seed generated through authentic hybridizations.

-b) Second, using SCN and WM resistance markers to genotype F4 populations, with a focus on culling the plants and lines that do not contain gene(s) for disease-resistant breeding objectives.
+b) Using SCN and WM resistance markers to genotype F4 populations, with a focus on culling the plants and lines that do not contain gene(s) for disease-resistance breeding objectives.

-• Economic benefit.
-The drastic reduction in the number of plants containing the resistant alleles allows us to focus our efforts and resources only on the plants and progeny that hold the most promise for the traits of interest, such as SCN and WM resistance combined with high yield and seed quality in the new food-grade soybean varieties.
+• Economic benefit: The drastic reduction in the number of plants missing the resistant alleles allows us to focus our efforts and resources only on the plants and progeny that hold the most promise for the traits of interest, such as SCN and WM resistance combined with high yield and seed quality in the new food-grade soybean varieties.

 Impacts: